lucinezhong/Mobility-Models-and-Infectious-Disease-Spread/README.md

 <h1> Mobility Models and Infectious Disease Spread on Mobility Networks </h1>

 <p>
-This repository includes codes and analyses of the collective mobility model, individual mobility model, infectious disease model on the human mobility network, and optimization algorithm on controlling network infections.
+This repository includes codes and analyses of the collective mobility model, individual mobility model, infectious disease model on the human mobility network, and  algorithms on controlling network infections.

 <h1> Collective Mobility Model </h1>